ubemacapuno/QC-Logger/README.md

 ## QC Logger
 Record your QC laboratory results using QC Logger!
-This app is inspired by my prior experience as a laboratory professional, where I would routinely record QC test results on paper.
+This app was inspired by my prior experience as a laboratory professional, where I would routinely record QC test results on paper.
 Why not make it electronic?!
 This full-stack project is made with React and Supabase.
  <!-- <tr>
     <td width="100%"  style="align:center;" valign="top">
             <img src="https://github.com/ubemacapuno/images-for-github-readme/blob/main/tortoise-tea-house-site.jpg?raw=true" width="100%"  alt="Tortoise Tea House website."/>